 Israel suspended talks with Syria after terror attacks in February/March 1996.
-They resumed in December 1999, but were "postponed indefinitely" after January 2000.
+They resumed in December 1999, but were "post-poned indefinitely" after January 2000.

 A January 1997 protocol produced Israeli redeployment from Hebron.
 In 1998, the United States intensively mediated.
 An October 15-23 summit resulted in the Wye River Memorandum on implementation of earlier agreements.
 The Israeli cabinet froze implementation on December 20.

-On September 4, 1999, Israeli Prime Minister Barak and Palestinian leader Arafat signed the Sharm al-Shaykh Memorandum on implementing Wye.
+On September 4, 1999, Israeli Prime

+Minister Barak and Palestinian leader Arafat signed the Sharm al-Shaykh Memorandum on implementing Wye.
 Israel withdrew from south Lebanon on May 24, 2000.
 From July 11-24, President Clinton convened a summit with Israeli and Palestinian leaders at Camp David to reach a framework accord, but they did not succeed.
 A Palestinian uprising or intifadah began in September and continues.
 On December 23, President Clinton presented bridging proposals.

 Ariel Sharon was elected Prime Minister of Israel on February 6, 2001.
-He said that the results of Camp David and subsequent talks are null and void.
-The international war against terrorism after September 11 prompted renewed U.S. focus on ending the violence and resuming the peace process.
+He said that the results of Camp David and subsequent talks were null and void.
+The international war against terrorism after September 11, 2001 prompted renewed U.S. focus on ending the violence and resuming the peace process.
 Yet the situation degenerated with suicide bombings and countermeasures.
 On June 24, 2002, President Bush declared, "peace requires new and different Palestinian leadership so that a Palestinian state can be born."
+The United States is developing a "roadmap" to Palestinian statehood with the U.N., European Union, and Russia (the Quartet).
+It is widely believed that the peace initiative awaits a possible Iraq war.